thezedt/mr500v1-openwrt/README.md

 > While a `factory` image exists, the MR600 does not have a device page yet so I cannot confirm if it is possible to migrate to OpenWrt directly through the Tp-Link web interface.
 Perhaps [this discussion](https://forum.openwrt.org/t/tp-link-archer-mr600-exploration/65489?page=5) holds the answer.
 > If that is already supported, the same `factory` image may or may not work with MR500's OEM web interface to allow for firmware migration - this will remain your test to take.

-1. Download the [MR600v2 OpenWrt initramfs-image](https://firmware-selector.openwrt.org/?version=23.05.5&target=ramips%2Fmt7621&id=tplink_mr600-v2-eu) (either 23.05.x or 24.10.x will do)

-Place it into a TFTP server root directory and rename it to `test.bin`
+1. Start a TFTP server - [Tftpd64](https://pjo2.github.io/tftpd64/) will do just fine

-Configure the TFTP server to listen at 192.168.0.5/24.
+Configure the computer's network adapter and the TFTP server to listen on 192.168.0.5/24.
 Connect to the router using one of the 3 LAN ports.

+2. Download the [MR600v2 OpenWrt initramfs (kernel) image](https://firmware-selector.openwrt.org/?version=23.05.5&target=ramips%2Fmt7621&id=tplink_mr600-v2-eu) from the ImageBuilder (either 23.05.x or 24.10.x will do)

+Place it into the TFTP server's root directory and rename it to `test.bin`

-3. Connect to the serial console.
+3. Connect to the router's serial console with a USB/TTL adapter.

 Attach power and interrupt the U-Boot boot procedure when prompted (type `tpl`).